webleon/ASUS-X299-Hackintosh/Thunderbolt/README.md

 For Thunderbolt 4, there are 3 PCIe Thunderbolt cards available using the Maple Ridge controller.
 The information below is based on my testing with the ASUS ThunderboltEX 4.

 ## Current Observations
 Note these observations are based on the devices tested listed below.
-YMMV and issues I'm running into may just be due to these devices.
+Your mileage may vary and issues I ran into may just be device specific.
  * Thunderbolt header may not necessarily be needed or jumped.  macOS recognizes the card on boot without a header plugged in.
  * The 6 pin power and USB 2.0 internal cable have to be connected.
  * Thunderbolt settings have to be enabled in BIOS.
 The Thunderbolt devices load in a different slot with Thunderbolt BIOS settings disabled but the device showed 'No driver installed'.